-Basically, coat the cast iron in a thin even layer of shortening and heat it upside-down between 325°F to 375°F for about an hour.
+Basically, coat the cast iron in a thin even layer of shortening or oil and heat it upside-down between 325°F to 375°F for about an hour.
 It is best to use indirect heat.
 Let the cookware cool on the grill.

 Using the grill is best since this will smoke a bit and would stink up your kitchen if you did it in the oven.